fritzprix/role-playing-mcp-server/README.md

 2. **`updateGame`** - Update game state
    - Supports nested field paths (e.g., `characters[0].level`, `world.location`)
    - Real-time change tracking with Delta system
+   - **Game Over Support:** If a state update results in game over (e.g., HP reaches 0, bad ending), set `isGameOver=true` and provide a `gameOverReason`.
+The server will return a special Game Over UI with an empathetic explanation and suggestions for improvement.

 3. **`getGame`** - Retrieve current game state
    - Access complete game state at any time